barr-israel/barrcodes/content/posts/1brc_part1/index.md

 > [!Important] Trailing Or Leading?
-> When first writing this code I accidentally used `leading_zeroes`, because I expected the `u32` to look the same as the SIMD register but packed, but the `u32` stores the bits from least to most significant, so the `u32` is actually mirrored from how the SIMD register looks.
+> When first writing this code I accidentally used `leading_zeroes`, because I expected the `u32` to look the same as the SIMD register but packed, but the `u32` stores the bits from least to most significant, which means bit 0(the right-most one) of the `u32` corresponds to the first byte in the SIMD register(the one with the smallest address).

-Finding the position of the `\n` is the same, but it is worth nothing that if the line is of the maximum length of 33, the `\n` will not appear in the loaded SIMD.
+Finding the position of the `\n` is the same, but it is worth noting that if the line is of the maximum length of 33, the `\n` will not appear in the loaded SIMD.
 But that is okay, because this check will return a mask of all 0s, which means `trailing_zeroes` returns 32, the correct position.
-If the longest line was longer than 35 bytes(because we could skip the first 3 if needed), this method would not work.
+If the longest line was longer than 35 bytes (because we could skip the first 3 if needed), this method would not work.

 The full function looks like this:
 ```rust